hezhigang/myLeetCodeInJava/README.md

 - 946 - Validate Stack Sequences
 - 442 - Find All Duplicates in an Array
 - 701 - Insert into a Binary Search Tree
 - 221 - Maximal Square
+- 866 - Prime Palindrome

 ### Hard
 - 224 - Basic Calculator